 Secured Loan Definition

 A secured loan is a type of loan that requires collateral.
 The most famous example of a secured loan is a mortgage.
-The value of your property is secured against the value of the loan – therefore if you default on your loan repayments, there is a risk of your property being repossessed.
+The value of your property is secured against the value of the loan.
+Therefore if you default on your loan repayments, the lender could repossess your property.

 Essentially, secured and unsecured loans are all about risk.
 This can be risk for the lender as well as the borrower.
 Secured loans are generally much larger than unsecured loans, so represent a higher risk for lenders.
 They therefore require collateral, to reduce the risk.
 The interest rates are then typically lower for secured loans, as they are considered to be lower risk overall.
 The lender is able to reclaim their funds even if you can’t keep to the repayments, by repossessing your property.